Dogham, Doggams: Home & Architecture

 Dogham is representative of the simple houses that abounded in the Virginia Colonial period.
-The house is a rambling 1 1/2-story frame structure, roughly "L"-shaped in plan.
+The house is a rambling 1 1/2-story frame structure, roughly L-shaped in plan.
 The original section is a typical Virginia vernacular three-bay I-house with three dormer windows on each side of a gable roof between exterior end chimneys.
-This central portion is comprised of an entrance hall, dining room, upstairs bedroom, and basement below (former kitchen), each with a fireplace.
+This central portion consists of an entrance hall, dining room, upstairs bedroom, and basement below (former kitchen), each with a fireplace.
 The Royall family thought this to be built in 1652, however architectural historians from Colonial Williamsburg believe it was likely built after 1700.
 Additional expansions occurred in the early 1700s.

 Major restorations in the mid-19th century include many of the present architectural details.
 In 1941, the house was expanded, adding a kitchen wing, children's dining room, 5 bedrooms, 4 bathrooms, and game and service rooms.
 The Charles Gillette-planned garden was also developed at this time.